 The Sunflower Effect: Art Coming to Life (Part III)

 Eleanor’s bedroom here was smaller than the one at home.
 She lay in a small but comfortable bed by the window, the drawn curtains leaving the room in semi-darkness.
 Eleanor’s eyes were open, but she was staring blankly at the window, as if unaware of anything around her.
 Her mother sat by the bed with a look of concern on her face, heedless of the soft rustling sound disturbing the heavy silence.
-After a while she raised herself from the chair and headed quietly towards the door.
+After a while, she raised herself from the chair and headed quietly towards the door.
 Springing up with a sudden burst of energy, Eleanor stretched her arms desperately towards her mother.

 “Don’t leave me!” she wailed, “They will come after me!
 I can hear them climbing up the wall!”

 Mother sighed patiently, “Nothing is coming after you dear.
 You just need some peace and quiet, and everything will be okay.”
-Of course Eleanor knew it wouldn’t be, but how could she explain?
+Of course, Eleanor knew it wouldn’t be, but how could she explain?
 She watched her mother leave in despairing silence.

-The rustling and scraping sounds outside the window intensify.
+The rustling and scraping sound outside the window intensify.
 Eleanor’s breathing grows heavier.
 For a moment, the sounds outside cease, and all that Eleanor can hear is the sound of her own heartbeat.
-Then the curtain concealing the window begins to move as if pushed by some unseen force, and spread over Eleanor’s bed.
+Then the curtain concealing the window begins to move as if pushed by some unseen force and spread over Eleanor’s bed.
 The scraping sound returns, louder than ever.
 Eleanor sits motionless, staring at the curtain, unable to utter a sound…

 It was a beautiful morning.
 As Eleanor’s mother came down the hallway with a wholesome breakfast tray, her step was springy and optimistic, and she hummed a cheerful song.
 Reaching Eleanor’s door, she had to fumble with the tray for a few seconds before she managed to turn the handle.
 The door swung open to reveal a view of the room.